The Group R2D2 Shrinkage Prior for Sparse Linear Models with Grouped Covariates: Real-data analysis

 To capture potential non-linear effects of each covariate, we employ an additive model with $L=10$ B-spline basis functions, created via the R package \verb+fda+ \citep{fda}, and treat the set of 10 basis functions as a group.
 Hence, $G=7$ and $p_g=10$, so that we have $p=70$ covariates in total.
 Then, the model is

 where $\bbeta_g=(\beta_{g1},\ldots,\beta_{gL})^\top$, $\bx_{ig}=(\Phi_{g1}(z_{ig}),\ldots, \Phi_{gL}(z_{ig}))^\top $ and $\Phi_{gl}(z)$ is the $l$th B-spline function.

 We apply four group shrinkage priors, GHS, GIGG, gR2D2-D and gR2D2-L, as used in the simulation study.
 We generate 3000 posterior samples after discarding the first 1000 samples as burn-in for all the priors.
 The posterior medians of the regression coefficients (coefficients for the basis functions) are presented in Figure~\ref{fig:app}.
 The results show that the proposed gR2D2 priors tend to provide significantly sparser point estimates than those of GHS and GIGG, particularly for the first three functions (i.e., $\bbeta_1, \bbeta_2$ and $\bbeta_3$).
+This accords with our findings in the simulation study which showed that the gR2D2 prior provides the best estimation of null coefficients.
+In other words, the proposed prior appears to enforce the most shrinkage towards 0.
+This is likely because the global variance parameter in the gR2D2 prior has a beta prime distribution which has more prior mass near $W=0$ compared to the half-Cauchy distribution used in the GHS and GIGG priors \citep[e.g.,][]{zhang2022bayesian}.
 On the other hand, for $\bbeta_4, \bbeta_5$ and $\bbeta_7$, each prior yields much larger estimates.
 In Figure~\ref{fig:app-reg}, we plot the posterior median of the non-linear effect for each covariate.
 Moreover, we compute $95\%$ credible intervals of non-linear effects, $\sum_{l=1}^L \beta_{gl}\Phi_{gl}(z)$, as a function of $z$, evaluated at 100 equally-spaced points from ${\rm min}_{i=1,\ldots,n}(z_{ig})$ to ${\rm max}_{i=1,\ldots,n}(z_{ig})$.
 We then compute the point-wise interval lengths and average over the evaluation points.
 The average length of each covariate is presented in Table~\ref{tab:app}.
 The results indicate that gR2D2 provides much shorter (more efficient) credible intervals than GHS and GIGG, which is consistent with the simulation results in Section~\ref{sec:sim}.